langfuse/langfuse-docs/pages/docs/scores/evals.md

 # Scoring

-In this section, we execute the evaluation for each `Generation` loaded above.
+Below, we execute the evaluation for each `Generation` loaded above.
 Each score is provided to Langchain via the [scoring API](https://langfuse.com/docs/scores).
 In the Langfuse UI, you can filter Traces by `Scores` and look into the details for each.

 ![Image of Trace](https://langfuse.com/images/docs/trace.jpg)